”Nursing is an art: and if it is to be made an art, it requires an exclusive devotion as hard a preparation…’’

 - Completion of high school biology, BIO 111, or BIO 168 with a grade of “C” or better within the last 7 years.

-- Completion of the Test of Essential Academic Skills (TEAS) with a minimum score in the proficient category of ≥ 63.
-The TEAS score must be 3 years old or less and may only be taken twice in an academic year with at least 45 days between testing.
-A TEAS test schedule & registration link will be emailed to pre-nursing students in September with October/December test date options.
+- Completion of the Test of Essential Academic Skills (TEAS) with a minimum score in the proficient category of ≥ 63 (unrounded).
+TEAS score must be 3 years old or less and may only be taken twice in an academic year with at least 45 days between testing.
+A TEAS test schedule & registration link will be emailed to pre-nursing students in the Program A1030N.
+Typically test date options vary, but will be prior to the deadline.
 Study resources: www.atitesting.com & the WPCC Academic Success Center

 Other Information for Applicants